open-rmf/rmf_simulation/rmf_gazebo_plugins/QUALITY_DECLARATION.md

 ### Copyright Statement [3.iv]

-The copyright holders each provide a statement of copyright in each source code file in `rmf_demo_tasks`.
+The copyright holders each provide a statement of copyright in each source code file in `rmf_gazebo_plugins`.

 ### Quality declaration document [3.v]